 The North Face Denali 2 is the second edition of a world-famous fleece.
 Known for its equal parts rugged and cozy, the Denali 2 uses 300-gram fleece (the heaviest kind around!) to create an exceptionally comfy and warm jacket.
 The Denali 2 then uses 70D nylon fabric on the chest and arms to create thorough windblocking, which is a notorious issue with fleece.
 This is coupled with two zippered hand pockets, two zippered chest pockets, and elastic jersey cuffs.
 If you want a super warm and wind-blocking fleece outer layer, this is nearly the best you’ll find.

 The North Face Denali 2 is a heavyweight, heavy-duty fleece jacket that comes with four zippered pockets, large wind-blocking elements over the chest and arms, comfortably jersey cuffs, and a seriously cozy fleece.
 It will last nearly a lifetime, and is warmer (and heavier) than most fleece jackets out there.

-The Best Fleece Jacket for General Use
+The Best Fleece Jacket for Casual Use

 Patagonia Better Sweater